-The product version v200 is available from November 2010 to April 2016.
-The current product version v201 is available since October 2016 and is now continuously generated within the framework of the ESA project SMOS & CryoSat-2 Sea Ice Data Product Processing and Dissemination Service.
+The current product version v202 is available from November 2010 to present and replaces product versions v200 and v201. v202 is continuously generated within the framework of the ESA project SMOS & CryoSat-2 Sea Ice Data Product Processing and Dissemination Service.
 The product is only available for the Northern Hemisphere from October to April.

-2. Main Improvements in the current Data Set
+2. Main Improvements and Changes in the current Data Set